 - Entertainment includes: Movies, eating out, ordering take out, taking wine to a dinner party, etc.

 - Person 1 and Person 2 spending is essential.
-Each person should have a set amount of money they can spend on whatever they want. $40 per person every two weeks may not seem like a lot but it adds up to $160 a month which was almost 6% of our monthly budget.
+Each person should have a set amount of money they can spend on whatever they want. $40 per person every two weeks may not seem like a lot but it adds up to $160 a month which is almost 6% of the example monthly budget.

 It is important to plan where your money is spent to make sure it doesn’t just disappear.

-The actual column is how much we spent on each of these categories during the two weeks.
-These numbers help plan future budgets based on what we were actually spending.
+The actual column is how much you spend on each of these categories during the two weeks.
+These numbers help plan future budgets based on what you are actually spending.

-The “Remaining” column is money we did not spend or how much we went over.
-In this example the total remaining is $28.
-This means we have extra money to put towards savings or debt payments.
+The “Remaining” column is money you did not spend or how much you over spent by.
+In this example the total remaining is $106.
+This means you have extra money to put towards savings or debt payments.

-If this amount was negative then we would need to pull money from savings or sacrifice during the next pay period to make up the difference.
-We would probably choose to sacrifice our entertainment money by not going out for two weeks to make up for over spending.
+If this amount was negative then you would need to pull money from savings or spend less during the next pay period to make up the difference.

 Contrary to popular monthly payment practice, you can make multiple payments to your credit card with no penalty.
 I don’t know if you would get rewards by doing this (I assume not) but it might be worth the rewards sacrifice to stay on track if this is something you struggle with.